Trump seeks to temporarily block FBI from reviewing items seized from Florida home | Law-Order

 "Politics cannot be allowed to impact the administration of justice," the filing says.
 "Law enforcement is a shield that protects Americans.
 It cannot be used as a weapon for political purposes," it added.
 A special master can sometimes be appointed in highly sensitive cases to go through seized materials and ensure that investigators do not review privileged information.

-When FBI agents searched the homes of Trump's former lawyers Michael Cohen and Rudy Giuliani, the U.S. Attorney's office in Manhattan requested the appointment of a special master.
+When FBI agents had searched the homes of Trump's former lawyers Michael Cohen and Rudy Giuliani the U.S. Attorney's office in Manhattan requested the appointment of a special master.
 Trump's request was assigned to U.S. District Judge Aileen M. Cannon, whom Trump appointed to the bench.
-A Justice Department spokesman said prosecutors will file their response in court.
+A Justice Department spokesman said prosecutors would file their response in court.

 “The Aug.
-8 search warrant at Mar-a-Lago was authorized by a federal court upon the required finding of probable cause," spokesman Anthony Coley said.
-Magistrate Judge Bruce Reinhart, the judge who approved the warrant, is weighing whether to require the Justice Department to release a redacted copy of the affidavit laying out evidence for probable cause to search Trump's home.
+8 search warrant at Mar-a-Lago was authorized by a federal court upon the required finding of probable cause," Justice Department spokesman Anthony Coley said.
+Magistrate Judge Bruce Reinhart, of U.S. District Court in West Palm Beach and who approved the warrant, is weighing whether to require the Justice Department to release a redacted copy of the affidavit laying out evidence for probable cause to search Trump's home.

-The Justice Department at a court hearing last week opposed its release, saying it would provide a "roadmap" of its investigation and possibly chill witness cooperation.
-In a court order filed earlier on Monday, Reinhart said he agreed those were legitimate concerns, but said he wants to explore whether there is a "less onerous alternative to sealing the entire document."
+The Justice Department at a court hearing last week opposed the affidavit's release, saying it would provide a "roadmap" of its investigation and possibly chill witness cooperation.
+In a court order filed on Monday, Reinhart said he agreed those were legitimate concerns, but said he wants to explore whether there is a "less onerous alternative to sealing the entire document."

 During its search the FBI seized 11 sets of classified materials at Mar-a-Lago, some of which were labeled "top secret" - the highest level of classification reserved for the most closely held U.S. national security information and which can only be viewed in special government facilities.
 It is unclear whether Trump waited too long to seek the appointment of a special master.

 Last week, Trump released a redacted Aug.
-15 email he received from Jay Bratt, the department's head of counterintelligence, who indicated he had deployed a "filter" team of agents tasked with weeding out privileged materials.
+15 email he received from Jay Bratt, the Justice Department's head of counterintelligence, who indicated he had deployed a "filter" team of agents tasked with weeding out privileged materials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)